Um Pistoleiro Chamado Papaco: Background and release

-Um Pistoleiro Chamado Papaco was directed by Mário Vaz Filho and produced by Olympus Filmes in Boca do Lixo (literally "Mouth of Garbage"), an area in downtown São Paulo that became a hub for marginal cinema during the 1960s and 1980s.
+Um Pistoleiro Chamado Papaco was directed by Mário Vaz Filho and produced by Olympus Filmes in Boca do Lixo, an area in downtown São Paulo that became a hub for underground cinema during the 1960s and 1980s.
 Starting in 1981, the pornochanchada genre "bloomed one last time" by incorporating explicit sex scenes, which were then becoming permitted.
 Mário began directing films in 1982.
-Um Pistoleiro Chamado Papaco, a Brazilian Western, was "made as a satirical take" on Django, the 1966 Italian film.
-According to journalist Matheus Trunk, Mário "was an intellectual type, so even in explicit content, he sought to use double entendres and humor."
+Um Pistoleiro Chamado Papaco, a Brazilian Western, was "made as a satirical take" on the 1966 Italian film Django.
+According to journalist Matheus Trunk, Mário "was an intellectual type, so even in explicit content, he sought to use double entendres and humor".
 For example, instead of a machine gun, the gunslinger carried a collection of dildos in the coffin he dragged around.
 The film was released on September 22, 1986, in São Paulo and on November 3 in Rio de Janeiro.
+It was also released with the name Os Amores de um Pistoleiro.

 Reception and legacy

-To O Globo, F.M.V. described Um Pistoleiro Chamado Papaco as a "porn salad drenched in explicit sex sauce," mixing "a spaghetti-western parody with a slab of pornographic comedy."
-He criticized the film, arguing that its "few less-contemptible ideas" were overshadowed by excessive sex scenes, "just like any other porno," despite the presence of a skilled cinematographer in the production.
-Jorge Coli, an art history professor at State University of Campinas, hailed the film as a "phenomenal spaghetti-western parody."
-Um Pistoleiro Chamado Papaco is Mário Vaz Filho's most famous work, having spawned a comic book adaptation and becoming an internet meme, known for its crude jokes and dialogue packed with swear words.
+According to the Brazilian regulatory agency of cinema (Ancine), the film had 823.533 spectators.
+To O Globo, F.M.V. described Um Pistoleiro Chamado Papaco as a "porn salad drenched in explicit sex sauce", mixing "a spaghetti-western parody with a slab of pornographic comedy".
+He criticized the film, arguing that its "few less-contemptible ideas" were overshadowed by excessive sex scenes, "just like any other porno", despite the presence of a skilled cinematographer in the production.
+Jorge Coli, an art history professor at State University of Campinas, hailed the film as a "phenomenal spaghetti-western parody".
+Um Pistoleiro Chamado Papaco is Mário Vaz Filho's and Fernando Benini's most famous work, having spawned a comic book adaptation and becoming an internet meme, known for its crude jokes and dialogue packed with swear words.